tmfrln/paraqus/doc/source/index.rst

 Paraqus Documentation
 =====================

-Paraqus is a Python package to write simulation results, typically from finite element simulations, to the vtk format.
+Welcome to the documentation for Paraqus!

 Contents
 --------